In Your House 1

-In Your House (retroactively titled In Your House: Premiere, and sequentially known as In Your House 1) was the inaugural In Your House professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-The event took place on May 14, 1995, at the Onondaga County War Memorial in Syracuse, New York.
+In Your House (retroactively titled In Your House: Premiere, and sequentially known as In Your House 1) was a 1995 professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It was the inaugural In Your House and took place on May 14, 1995, at the Onondaga County War Memorial in Syracuse, New York.
 The In Your House series was established to be held as monthly PPVs to take place between the WWF's "Big Five" PPVs at the time: WrestleMania, King of the Ring, SummerSlam, Survivor Series, and Royal Rumble.
+The event's retroactive renaming was in reference to it being the premiere of the In Your House shows.

-The event consisted of ten professional wrestling matches, six of which were broadcast live.
+The event consisted of 11 professional wrestling matches, six of which were broadcast live.
 In the main event, WWF Champion Diesel defeated Sid to retain his title.
 On the undercard, Bret Hart defeated Hakushi, but lost to Jerry Lawler, whereas Razor Ramon defeated Jeff Jarrett and The Roadie in a two-on-one handicap match.

+Although as a dark match, this event marked Hunter Hearst Helmsley's (later known as Triple H) first PPV match.

 The pay-per-view received a 0.83 buyrate, equivalent to approximately 332,000 buys.